stevenmoraleszeta/critical-mass-example-project/README.md

 A Next.js portfolio prototype built to demonstrate front-end development skills and experience, specifically crafted for the Critical Mass Front-End Developer position in San Jose, Costa Rica.

+> **⚠️ Project Simplification Note:** Due to time constraints, the project was simplified to ensure timely completion.
+The "Me & Skills" (`/me-and-skills`) and "Projects & Experience" (`/projects`) pages were removed from the final implementation.
+The portfolio focuses on the core pages: Home, This Project, and Contact, which demonstrate the essential skills and experience relevant to the Critical Mass Front-End Developer position.

 ## About This Portfolio

 This professional portfolio is specifically designed for the **Developer, Front End** position at **Critical Mass** in **San Jose, Costa Rica**.